 '''

+UNIX: /usr/openv/netbackup/vault/sessions/vault_name/sidxxx

+Windows:

+install_path\NetBackup\vault\sessions\vault_name\sidxxx

-UNIX: /usr/openv/netbackup/vault/sessions/vault_name/sidxxx Windows: install_path\NetBackup\vault\sessions\vault_name\sidxxx (where xxx is the session id)
+(where xxx is the session ID)

 '''

-This error often indicates that the media were left in the offsite vault volume group but still physically reside in the robot or in the robotic MAP.
+This error often indicates that the media were left in the off-site Vault volume group but physically reside in the robot or the robotic MAP.
 To solve this problem, do one of the following:

-- Manually remove any media that are in the offsite vault volume group but are still in the robotic library. - Inventory the robotic library.
-This puts any media that were in the offsite vault volume group back into the robotic volume group.
-Then, rerun the vault sessions that failed.
+- Manually remove any media that are in the off-site Vault volume group but are still in the robotic library. - Inventory the robotic library.
+An inventory puts any media that were in the off-site Vault volume group back into the robotic volume group.
+Then, rerun the Vault sessions that failed.